About our little honeyhome…

-Now they live in Flagstaff, AZ, where Nate spends much of his time leading rim tours and rafting trips through the Grand Canyon, and experiencing the best of God’s creation on trips throughout the southwest, while Hattie takes care of their own little “bees” at home, helps teach at Marshall Elementary School, and ships out our orders to bee-utiful people across the nation.
+Now they live in Flagstaff, AZ, where Nate also spends much of his time leading rim tours and rafting trips through the Grand Canyon, and experiencing the best of God’s creation on trips throughout the southwest, while Hattie takes care of their own little “bees” at home, packages and ships out our orders to bee-utiful people across the nation.

 So why the name “Kenyon”?

 It’s a question we sometimes get.
 So here’s a simple answer.